SNOWOVERSEER/Manuscript-System/README.md

 2. src: the src folder serves as the primary container for our project's codebase, including both the client-side and server-side components.

 # Updates
+*18/04/2024 (Sprint 2)*

+1. add sign in feature for role reviewer.
+2. create new Layout page for role reviewer.
+3. the reviewer is now nevigated to a new page for reviewing.

+*16/04/2024 (Sprint 2)*

+1. merge `new feature` branchs to dev, including Sign in page, Sign up page, Author main page.

 *22/03/2024 (Sprint 1)*

 1. create `dev` branch for development environment.